Saudi’s Ministry of Hajj offers services to 7 mln Umrah visitors in 2022

 It also facilitated the performance of Umrah rituals and the visit for holders of all types of visas: tourist visa, instant visa on arrival, family visa, personal visa, and Schengen, UK and US visa holders, which were all issued electronically.

-For the first time, 2022 also saw the ministry allow people who had a tourist visa to visit Saudi Arabia to perform Umrah during their stay in the country.
+For the first time, 2022 also saw the ministry allow people who had a tourist visa to the Kingdom to perform Umrah during their stay in the country.

 Citizens of 49 countries, who could apply for a tourist visa online, were able to benefit from the service, the ministry said, noting that those eligible for e-visas could also obtain a tourist visa upon their arrival at airports in the Kingdom.